 There are often more eligibility criteria associated with taking up an education loan than a personal loan.
 For example, some education loans, such as the POSB Education Loan, require that you attend a local university.
 Similarly, other education loans, such as the OCBC Frank tuition fee loan for NUS, NTU and NIE students require that you are enrolled in specific eligible courses.
 If you are looking to study overseas, or if your course is not part of these predefined eligible courses, you will not qualify for such a loan.

 In this instance, you may be inclined to apply for a personal loan instead.
 Personal loans often have fewer eligibility requirements, making them much easier to get approved.
 The main eligibility criteria for a personal loan that you would have to take note of is the minimum income requirement as stipulated by the lender.

 Most education loans restrict how you are able to spend the loan amount.
 Often, the loan is dispersed in the form of a Cashier's Order or a Demand Draft, made payable to your designated higher education institution.
 This means that you cannot use the loan amount to pay for any other school-related expenses such as buying a new laptop or textbooks.

 A personal loan would give you greater flexibility in this case as there are no restrictions on what you can spend your loan amount on.
 It could be reasonable to consider applying for a small personal loan in conjunction with an education loan so that you are able to use the personal loan to supplement your education loan on education-related non-tuition expenses.

 Regardless if you choose to apply for an education loan or a personal loan, both offer you great support in funding your studies so that you are able to focus on your education and not have to worry about financing.

-Browse our round-up of the best education loans and best personal loans in Singapore if you would like more information on all the different loans available for you to choose from.
+Before taking out any significant loans for your education, it is important to get familiar with your options.
+Browse our round-up of the best education loans and best personal loans in Singapore if you would like more information regarding a specific loan.